whuang67/TA_stat420/README.md

 # TA-stat420
-This is the assignments and project of STAT 420 in summer 2017.
+This repository contains the assignments and project of STAT 420 in summer 2017.

 The `Rmd` files may not be exactly same as the codes which are provided by instructor David Unger, such as `ggplot`, etc. The `Python` files are the corresponding ones of `Rmd` files.
 The outputs should not be the same since we R and Python have different methodss to generate random numbers.